Welcome to Achroma Corp!

 *May 2013: provided a $10,000.00 grant to Dr. Hauswirth’s lab at the University of Florida in order to help purchase a Beckman Type TY-TI70 ultracentrifuge rotor to increase vector preparation and purification capacity for current gene therapy research

-*December 2013: provided a $16,125.00 grant to the Chicago Lighthouse in order to provide the funding necessary to include an additional 5 patients in clinical screening as part of the R24 NIH research grant and clinical trial.
+*December 2013: provided an initial $16,125.00 grant to the Chicago Lighthouse in order to provide the funding necessary to include an additional 5 patients in clinical screening and participation as part of the R24 NIH research grant and clinical trial.
 A shortfall in support for this critical part of the program arose when the 2013 US Government sequester led to a 15% overall cut in the approved level of the grant funding by the NIH.
-Although all elements of the R24 grant of felt this funding reduction, but most critically affected were the clinics that have had to limit the number of patients they can screen through NIH support, namely the Chicago Lighthouse.
-In order to address this need, Achroma Corp. has agreed to provide funds totaling $45,125.00 over the next three years in order to support the participation of an additional 5 patients in the clinical trial at the Chicago Lighthouse site (thereby doubling their participant numbers from the initial 5 to 10).
+Although all elements of the R24 grant felt this funding reduction, most critically affected were the clinics that have had to limit the number of patients they can screen through NIH support, namely the Chicago Lighthouse.
+In order to address this need, Achroma Corp. has agreed to provide funds totaling $45,125.00 over the next 2 years in order to support the participation of an additional 5 patients in the CNGB3 Natural History Clinical Trial at the Chicago Lighthouse site (thereby doubling their initial participant numbers from the initial 5 to 10).
 Information regarding this clinical trial can be found on our Path to a Cure page.